Hero image with purple grids

 Patient payments, payer payments, and contracted rates only mean something next to each other.
 Compared together, you can see whether each payer is paying what they agreed to, where patient responsibility is being collected, and where dollars are slipping out of either side of the ledger.

-One View Across Every Site
+One Healthcare Revenue Cycle Dashboard Across Every Site

 For groups operating across multiple locations, Fuse defines A/R, denials, cash, and contract metrics once and applies them consistently across every site and billing entity.
 Numbers roll up at the group level and drill down to a single location, payer, or claim, so leadership and finance work from the same view and the monthly reporting cycle stops eating analyst time.